Melo04/movie-web-frontend/README.md

 # __Movie Website__

-A full stack movie web app built with ReactJS as frontend, NestJS, GraphQL and Prisma as backend.
+A simple full stack movie web app built with ReactJS as frontend, NestJS, GraphQL and Prisma as backend.
 The api is obtained from [TMDB Movie API](https://www.themoviedb.org/)

 ## __Website Link__